 People potentially land on your website from any page.
 While you might address the needs of all your personas on your home page, what happens if a user lands on a page not pertaining to them?
 You must offer an easy escape route that takes them back to the home page or a place specific to their needs.

 Your buyer personas each face unique pain points.
 How can you solve the problem they have?
 Once you identify their needs, it’s much easier to separate the solutions into pages on your website.

 While it’s wise to separate your landing pages into solutions, you also must keep in mind some buyers may need more than one solution.
 Persona A may have some of the needs of Persona B and vice versa.

 CIT Bank does an excellent job of meeting the needs of their customers by offering tabs for the different solutions, with the categories of bank, borrow, learn and resources.
 If Persona A needs a new money market account, they know to click on the “Bank.”
 On the other hand, if a business owner isn’t quite sure what their needs might be, they can click on “Learn.”

 Offering a clear path to different solutions meets the needs of all personas.
 The website avoids a situation where the person lands on a page unrelated to their expectations and bounces away.

 You likely developed an extensive repository of resources for site visitors.
+This could range from blogs on how to better connect with your customer personas to guides on how to create a website from scratch.
 You may host all of this content in one location, such as a blog or library.
 However, you should recategorize it to better meet the needs of each of your buyer personas.